ropensci/lightr/inst/paper.md

 models that allow scientists to predict how a given object is seen through the eyes of a given species (e.g., how a male bird is seen by a potential mate).
-This is the basis of all studies in for example the study of the evolution of colours of animals and plants as communication signals
+This is the basis of all studies in for example the study of the evolution of colours of animals and plants as communication signals.

 Spectrometers record the amount of captured photons at different wavelengths (usually between 300-700 nm for colour science, as many species are sensitive to